Kerr-Newman Black Holes in Weyl-Cartan Theory: Shadows and EHT constraints: Optical Features of the Black Hole Spacetime

 The surface gravity which is related to the Hawking temperature of BHs $ (T=\kappa /2\pi)$ is defined as

 Hence, Hawking temperature is calculated as

-To study the radiation rate of the solution (\ref{metric}), we obtain the energy emission rate from Eq. (\ref{Eqemission}).
+Inserting Eqs. (\ref{sigmalimit}) and (\ref{TH}) into Eq. (\ref{dE1}), we can study the energy emission rate around the black hole solution (\ref{metric}).
 In Fig. (\ref{Fig3}), these energetic aspects are plotted as a function of $ \omega $ for different values of the rotation parameter, electric charge, electric dilation parameter, parameter $ e_{1} $ and cosmological constant for the case II.
 From Fig. \ref{Fig3}(a), energy emission rate decreases as the rotation parameter increases, indicating that the evaporation process would be slow for fast-rotating BHs.
+It reveals the fact that fast-rotating BHs have a longer lifetime as compared to slowly-rotating BHs.
 To show the electric charge effect, we have plotted Fig. \ref{Fig3}(b) which displays that this parameter decreases the energy emission so that when the BH is located in a weak electric field, the evaporation process would be faster.
+In other words, rotating black holes located in a powerful electric field have a longer lifetime.
 Studying the impact of the electric dilation parameter and parameter $\vert e_{1} \vert$, we observe that their effect on the emission rate is similar to that of the rotation parameter and electric charge (see Figs. \ref{Fig3}(c) and \ref{Fig3}(d)).
+Therefore, one can find out that as the influence of these two parameters gets stronger the lifetime of the black hole increases.
 Regarding the influence of the cosmological constant on the emission rate, our findings show that increasing $ \vert\Lambda \vert $ leads to decreasing this optical quantity.
 Since the cosmological constant is proportional to AdS radius which is representing the natural curvature of the spacetime, one can find that the black hole has a longer lifetime in a high curvature background.
 According to our findings, unlike case II, in case I, increasing the electric dilation parameter and parameter $e_{1} $ leads to increasing the emission rate.